LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

    $ cf logs coding-events --recent

 Now we can view the recent logs from our app (denoted by the ``--recent`` flag).
 Does anything here look familiar?
-You’ll see that our app can’t connect to the database, which makes sense, since we haven’t set up a remote database for our app.
+You'll see that our app can't connect to the database, which makes sense, since we haven't set up a remote database for our app.

 Configure the App for a Cloud Database
 --------------------------------------